NASCAR chairman refuses to budge on team charters in testimony during Michael Jordan's lawsuit

 “I would not have signed those charters if I was financially able to do what I do,” the six-time championship winning owner testified.
 “We are a blue-collar operation.”

-Childress testified he supports the charter system that was implemented in 2016 when race teams “were worth 10 cents on the dollar at most.
+Childress testified he supports the charter system because before its implementation race teams “were worth 10 cents on the dollar at most.
 We didn’t have nothing.”

-In a declaration of his dissatisfaction with the system, Childress insisted NASCAR attorney Christopher Yates read sentences in which he explains the charters needed to be permanent.
-He said he added those sentences to a declaration that had been given to him to sign.
+When Childress' October declaration of his support for charters was introduced, Childress insisted NASCAR attorney Christopher Yates also show the jury language added to the statement in which Childress pushes for the charters to be permanent.

-Childress was at times contentious with Yates, partly because he was determined to show his displeasure over not receiving permanent charters.

-He said he only accepted the offer in 2024 when Hendrick Motorsports said it was signing and “all I know is financially we would be out of business” if he did not follow suit.
+Childress said he added those sentences to the declaration, which had been pre-written for him to sign.

-Earlier Tuesday, NASCAR's commissioner noted that Jordan's financial advisor would not compromise on key issues.
+NASCAR commissioner Phelps noted that Jordan's financial advisor would not compromise on key issues in the negotiations.

 Phelps, who was president of NASCAR during the negotiations, said Jordan right-hand man Curtis Polk was the lead representative for the teams and held firm in their demand for increased revenue, permanent charters, a voice in governance and one-third of any new revenue streams.